Video Source Characterization Using Encoding and Encapsulation Characteristics: Introduction

-The use of codec parameters in the identification of source camera models also allows this capability to be extended to partially available videos.
-This corresponds to an investigative setting encountered frequently in the process of recovering files from storage devices during which file metadata is largely unavailable.
-In such cases, some encoding parameters can be determined through analysis of coded frame data as demonstrated in \cite{altinisik2021automatic}.
-Hence, parameters estimated from incomplete video files can also be used to infer the camera model.
-Our results show that even in this limited setting camera models can be identified with a balanced accuracy of 57\%.
+\item We extend the use of codec parameters to attribute incomplete video files.
+Partial files are encountered frequently when performing forensic data recovery from storage media during which file metadata may be missing or unlocatable.
+In such cases, some of the encoding parameters can be determined through analysis of coded frame data as introduced in \cite{altinisik2021automatic}.
+We demonstrate that by using those estimated parameters a balanced accuracy of 57\% can be achieved in attributing a video to its source classes.